tmaxmax/go-sse/README.md

 data: to see you.
 ```

-And the ValidReplayProvider will stop replaying it after 5 minutes!
+Now that it has an ID, the event will be considered expired 5 minutes after it's been published – it won't be replayed to clients after the expiry!

 An `EventID` type is also exposed, which is a special type that denotes an event's ID.
 An ID must not have newlines, so we use a special function that validates the ID beforehand.
 The `ID` constructor function panics (it is useful when creating IDs from static strings), but there's also `NewID`, which returns an error indicating whether the value was successfully converted to an ID or not: